 The 14th Southern Hemisphere Felt-Makers Convergence will take place from 24-29 September 2017 in Toowoomba on the campus of the University of Southern Queensland.
 Nearby accommodation will be available at McGregor College.
 Marilyn Jensen is the curator.
 Email firstname.lastname@example.org.
 Website www.feltmakers SHFC2017.com

 LOLO GREENO.
 Lola Greeno: Cultural Jewels is the eighth in The Australian Design Centre’s Living Treasures: Masters of Australian Craft series.
 Greeno is a shell worker and artist from Tasmania, whose career spans 30 years.
 She is an award winning talent in shell-working and the exhibition includes 50 highly visual and textural works, each uniquely championing the traditions and culture of the Indigenous women of Tasmania’s Cape Barren and Flinders Islands.
-Venues coming up for this touring exhibition: Museum of Tropical Queensland, Townsville, QLD until 18 June 2017; Noosa Regional Gallery, QLD.
-30 June – 3 Sept 2017.
+Venue coming up for this touring exhibition: Noosa Regional Gallery, QLD. until 3 Sept 2017.

 CIRCLE, the latest picture book (published by Walker Books) from award winning children’s author and artist, Jeannie Baker will be the subject of an exhibition at the Mt Cooth-tha Botanic Gardens, Brisbane from 11 Dec 2017 – 25 February 2018.
 Then it travels to Bundaberg Art Gallery from 7 March – 6 May 2018.
 This beautifully illustrated story follows the migration of the Bar-tailed Godwit (Limosa lapponica baueri) from Australia through Southeast Asia to its Alaskan breeding grounds and then back to Australia.
 As with each of Jeannie’s picture books, Circle is illustrated with the tactile, exquisitely detailed and textured collages she is famous for.
 The artworks themselves will be exhibited in this travelling exhibition.